jcqiao/Javascript_learning/interviews/React/React.md

 ### What's the Suspense Component and why we need it

 The Suspense component in React is a special tool that helps manage loading states for things like fetching data or lazy-loading components.
-It improves the user experience by allowing you to show something like a loading spinner or a placeholder while waiting for content to load.
-Ikt makes your app feel more polished and seamless by handling delays in rendering without showing a blank screen.
+It improves the user experience by allowing you to show something like a loading spinner or a placeholder while waiting for content to load instead of showing a blank screen.

 ## What's the ERROR BOUNDARY COMPONENT and what is it used for and why do we have it?